No767/Kumiko/Community/installing-requirements.md

     libncursesw5-dev xz-utils tk-dev libxml2-dev libxmlsec1-dev libffi-dev liblzma-dev python3.10-dev git
     ```

 3. Install Pyenv.
-Also make sure to follow the instructions [here](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv)
+The script below downloads the automatic installer, which is recommended

     ```sh
     curl https://pyenv.run | bash
-    pyenv update
+    ```

+4. Follow the rest of the steps to finish installing Pyenv that are listed [here](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv).
+Once you get to the section where it says to install the Python build dependencies, don't worry.
+That was literally done in the first step.

+5. Now with Pyenv, you can install Python 3.10

+    ```sh
     pyenv install 3.10.8
     pyenv global 3.10.8
     pyenv rehash
     ```

-4. Restart your shell (make sure you have added it to your path and configured it either in your `.zshrc`, or `.bashrc` files)
+6. Fork and clone the repo

     ```sh
-    exec "$SHELL"
+    git clone https://github.com/[username]/Kumiko.git && cd Kumiko
     ```

-5. Fork and clone the repo
+    Or if you have the `gh` cli tool installed:

     ```sh
-    git clone https://github.com/[username]/Kumiko.git && cd Kumiko
+    gh repo clone [username]/Kumiko
     ```

-6. Run Make to create the venv and install dependencies
+7. Run `make` to create the venv and install dependencies.
+This will do any needed setup as well.

     ```sh
     make dev-setup